 - Labs: Lectures and labs are integrated and they complement each other.
 To pass this course, the student must pass the lab-component of the course.
 The requirements for the lab project will be discussed in the lab. - Course Website & Participation: Students are required to periodically check the course website and download course material as needed.
 Several resources will be posted through the website as well.
-Keys to quizzes and exams are will be posted on WebCT.
-WebCT will be used for communication and interaction, posting and submitting assignments, posting grades, posting sample exams, etc. It is expected that you get benefit of the discussion board by raising questions or answering questions put by others. - Attendance: Regular attendance is a university requirement; hence attendance will be checked at the beginning of each lecture and lab.
+Keys to quizzes and exams are generally discussed during class as time permits but solutions will not be posted.
+WebCT will be used for communication and interaction, posting and submitting assignments, posting grades, posting sample exams, etc. It is expected that you get benefit of the discussion board by raising questions or answering questions put by others.
+Up to 5% will be granted based on your active participation and the usefulness of the material you share with other students. - Attendance: Regular attendance is a university requirement; hence attendance will be checked at the beginning of each lecture and lab.
 Late arrivals will disrupt the class session.
 Hence, two late attendances (more than 10 minutes) will be considered as one absence.
 Missing more than 9 lectures or three or more unexcused labs will result in a DN grade without prior warning.
 To avoid being considered as absent, an official excuse must be shown no later than one week of returning to classes.
 Every unexcused absence leads to a loss of 0.5% of total grade. - No makeup of homework, quizzes or exams will be given. - Re-grading policy: If you have a complaint about any of your grades, discuss it with the instructor no later than a week of distributing the grades (except for the final).
-Only legitimate concerns on grading should be discussed. - Office Hours: Students are encouraged to use the office hours to clarify any part of the material that is not clear; however the instructor will only provide hints if it is an assigned task but not solve it. - Academic honesty: Students are expected to abide by all the university regulations on academic honesty.
+Only legitimate concerns on grading should be discussed. - Office Hours: Students are encouraged to use the office hours to clarify any part of the material that is not clear; however the instructor will only provide hints if it is an assigned task but not solve it.

+- Academic honesty: Students are expected to abide by all the university regulations on academic honesty.
 Cheating will be reported to the Department Chairman and will be severely penalized.

-- Although collaboration and sharing knowledge is highly encouraged, copying others' work without proper citation, either in part or full, is considered plagiarism.
+Although collaboration and sharing knowledge is highly encouraged, copying others' work without proper citation, either in part or full, is considered plagiarism.
 Whenever in doubt, review the university guidelines or consult the instructor.
 Cheating in whatever form will result in F grade. - Courtesy: Students are expected to be courteous toward the instructor and their classmates throughout the duration of this course.
 Talking while someone else is speaking will not be tolerated.
 Furthermore, all cell phones must be turned off during class and exams.
 In addition, students are expected to be in class on time.
 More importantly, you are not allowed to leave the class unless it is an urgent matter.
 To contact your instructor, please use email through WebCT whenever possible and avoid using phone calls or written notes.
 When necessary to send an email through the university email system, please indicate ICS103-083 in the "Subject" field of your email, e.g. ICS103-03: Question about homework 1.